praja-dev/book/README.md

-# **Praja**
+# Praja

-Praja - software for citizen-powered governance!
+Praja - software for people-powered governance!

-## **Concepts**
+## People & Organizations

-A **citizen** is a person who is a member of a political unit such as a nation-state.

-An **organization** is a grouping of citizens.

-- A citizen can be a member of one or more organizations.
+A **person** can team-up with other people to form an **organization**.
+The same person can be a member of multiple organizations.

-- An organization can be as small as two members or as large as the whole population of a nation-state.
+An organization has a **purpose**.
+Members of the organization carry out **tasks** in the service of that purpose.

-- Organizations may, optionally, participate in parent-child relationships.
-- An organization can have at most one **parent organization** and any number of **sub-organizations**.
+Organizations may, optionally, participate in parent-child relationships.
+An organization can have at most one **parent organization** and any number of **sub-organizations**.

-A **responsibility** is a specific *class of work* that an organization is responsible for performing and accountable for completing.

-A **task** is a specific *work item* that needs to be completed by one or more organization members as part of fulfilling some responsibility of their organization.
+An organization may be as small as just two people or as large as all the people in a nation-state.

-## **Parts**
+## `P.ORGS` (Praja Organizations)

-### **`praja-org`**

-A web application for managing an organization's responsibilities and members.
+A Web app for managing member records and public facing work in Government Organizations and NGOs.

-### **`praja-core`**

-A web application that collects information published by multiple praja-org instances and exposes it to all citizens.
+`P.ORGS` is currently in development.
+Once the first client is live, full source code will be made available under MIT License at [praja-dev/porgs](https://github.com/praja-dev/porgs)